porfskylord/Query_Manager/README.md

 ### Query Management
 - **Pending Queries:**
-  Queries under development or awaiting execution are stored as TXT files.
+  Queries under development or Testing are stored as TXT files.
 - **Deployed Queries:**
   Finalized or executed queries are stored as TXT files.
 - **Temp Queries:**
-  Temporary queries used for testing or short-term access are stored in JSON format.
+  Temporary queries used for testing or verification or short-term are stored in JSON format.

 ### Home Screen (SaveQueryController)
 - **Save Queries Tab:**